Harvard-Slade-Lab/Physical-activity-data-correlate-with-fluctuations-in-estradiol/README.md

 ## Data
 Data included in this repository are as follows:
-* Energy expenditure estimates from a data-driven model trained on shank IMU data and ground-truth respirometry
+* energy_estimates.pkl.zip: Energy expenditure estimates from a data-driven model trained on shank IMU data and ground-truth respirometry
-* Subject metadata (height, weight, age, date of menstruation onset, date of menstruation offset, and date of ovulation)
+* metadata.csv: Subject height, weight, age, date of menstruation onset, date of menstruation offset, and date of ovulation
-* Menstrual cycle phase labels in the order of study participation
+* phasetable.csv: Menstrual cycle phase labels in the order of study participation
-* Estrogen and Progesterone reference values from prior literature
+* hormone_reference_values.csv: Estrogen and Progesterone reference values collected from similar cohorts (citations for reference values are below)
+  * Estradiol values:
+    * Dighe, A. S., Moy, J. M., Hayes, F. J. & Sluss, P. M. High-resolution reference ranges for estradiol, luteinizing hormone, and follicle-stimulating hormone in men and women using the AxSYM assay system.
+Clin.
+Biochem.
+38, 175–179 (2005).
+    * Stricker, R. et al. Establishment of detailed reference values for luteinizing hormone, follicle stimulating hormone, estradiol, and progesterone during different phases of the menstrual cycle on the Abbott ARCHITECT analyzer.
+Clin.
+Chem.
+Lab.
+Med.
+44, 883–887 (2006).
+    * Verdonk, S. J. E. et al. Estradiol reference intervals in women during the menstrual cycle, postmenopausal women and men using an LC-MS/MS method.
+Clin.
+Chim.
+Acta 495, 198–204 (2019).
+  * Progesterone values:
+    * Stricker, R. et al. Establishment of detailed reference values for luteinizing hormone, follicle stimulating hormone, estradiol, and progesterone during different phases of the menstrual cycle on the Abbott ARCHITECT analyzer.
+Clin.
+Chem.
+Lab.
+Med.
+44, 883–887 (2006).

 ## Code
 * Run main.ipynb to produce the figures presented in our paper